 Mobile home remodeling can take a great deal of time, hard work, and money.
-The aftereffects are definitely worth the effort, but what happens when you are short on cash and time?
-With some creativity and hard work, it is still possible to take a room to a higher level and accomplish greatness.
+The finished results are definitely worth the effort but what happens when you are short on cash?
+We went without a floor covering for a few months after we ripped up the old carpet.
+It had to go though.

 The first step is to rip out the old carpet.
-To do so, follow these simple steps to remove the carpeting and the padding.
+You can follow these simple steps to remove the carpeting and the padding:

 - Rip away.
 While it isn’t necessarily easy work, it can be fun if you keep in mind you are getting rid of an unsightly mess.
 While ripping the carpet out, work from end to end, rolling the rug as you go.

 - After the carpet is rolled and removed from the room, take up the padding in the same way.

 - Next, remove all the tack strips from the edges.
 This is a lengthy and mundane process but there is no skipping it.
 Placing a large screwdriver under the wood and pushing up seems to work best.

 - Once the strips are all removed, you must remove any and all small nails.
 Again, this is a monotonous task, but an important one.